Chornobyl, 40 Years Later: A Photographer’s Perspective

 Standing in the middle of a city, there was no traffic, no voices—only the sound of wind moving through trees, birds in the distance, and the occasional creak of metal or wood under strain.

-Our guide mentioned that most of the trees filling the city today weren’t there in 1986.
+Most of the trees and vegitation filling the city today weren’t there in 1986.
 Nature has steadily reclaimed the streets, buildings, and open spaces.

 The Defining Moment